-- Salary support for the PI or faculty collaborators\ - Effort for post-doctoral trainees or fellows - Routine office supplies or communication costs, including printing - Meals or travel, including to conferences, except as required to collect data - Professional education or training - Computers or audiovisual equipment (exceptions require clear justification) - Manuscript preparation and submission - Indirect costs
+- Salary support for the PI or faculty collaborators^{} - Effort for post-doctoral trainees or fellows - Routine office supplies or communication costs, including printing - Meals or travel, including to conferences, except as required to collect data - Professional education or training - Computers or audiovisual equipment (exceptions require clear justification) - Manuscript preparation and submission - Indirect costs

-\Effort is required of the Principal Investigators and must be reflected on the budget page, costshared by the respective departments.
+Effort is required of the principal investigator and must be reflected on the budget page.
+This effort should be cost shared by the department or other entity that will support such effort.
 Reviewers understand that this may be a very small proportion of effort given the size of this award but will be cautious if investigators do not appear to have sufficient time to complete a project.
-Please note, an applicant who is currently the recipient of a mentored career development award (e.g., K12, K23, etc.) or a foundationsupported career development award may subsume the effort devoted to the project under the career development award if the project proposed is consistent with the career development award.

-Any salary support requested in a submitted budget should reflect University of Pittsburgh's fringe benefit rates for federally-funded projects https://www.osp.pitt.edu/about/data-proposal-preparation-general.
+Any salary support requested in a submitted budget should reflect federal fringe benefit rates.
 If an award is made, a budget meeting will be held between principal investigators, their respective research administrators, and financial administrators from the CTSI.
-If necessary, minor adjustments to the requested budget will be made at that meeting.
+If necessary, adjustments to the requested budget will be made at that meeting.

 E. Proposal Timeline (up to half a page): Describe milestones and timeline for completion of the project.
-These milestones are critical for the pilot program because all awards must be expended during the one-year award.
+These milestones are critical for the pilot program, because all awards must be expended during the one-year award.
 The CTSI Pilot program does not have mechanisms to allow no-cost extensions.
 In the event an award is made, investigators should immediately confer with CTSI staff if any delay in initiation or completion of the project is anticipated.